Ada-Developers-Academy/daily-curriculum/topic_resources/capstone/features.md

   - Secure Public API (documented)
   - Dev Ops Tools (Docker, Chef, Puppet, Jenkins, Travis, etc.)

+This is not an exhaustive list, so there many be technologies and tools that you would like to use that are not on this list.

 __Instructors will verify that your choices for technology features are appropriate__